Photonsters/anycubic-photon-docs/FAQ.md

 - [Tight but not too tight example - Youtube](https://youtu.be/qEaNVfT8y9w)
 - [Detailed Anycubic leveling instructions - Youtube](https://youtu.be/bIMwjmVl3Ho?t=2m32s)

+### I tried to tram the build plate but one side is tighter than the other?
+Using your fingers, push the opposite side of the plate when tightening the grub screw.
+Alternatively, if you're using the paper method, you can slip another strip of paper to the side which is too tight and then tighten the screw.
+You may need to try this a few times to get perfect level.

 ### My prints just won't stick?
 - This is generally a build plate tramming issue, make sure your leveling is 100% correct before attempting the other solutions.
 - Clean the build plate with IPA.